-A minor in Women's Studies consists of 15 semester hours; 6 hours of required courses and 9 hours of elective courses.
+A minor in Women's and Gender Studies consists of 15 semester hours; 6 hours of required courses and 9 hours of elective courses.

 Gen. Ed.
 HL